 - “Clear and commercial in his approach, and always provides spot-on advice”

 - “A great person to have on your side – very clear and has great judgement”

-Richard is a member of the Media and Communications List Users Group Committee (whose judicial members including Mr Justice Warby and Mr Justice Nicklin), which is currently working to produce a new Pre-Action Protocol and Practice Direction to reflect and improve the conduct of claims in defamation, privacy, data protection and harassment.
+Richard is a member of the Media and Communications List Users Group Committee (whose judicial members include Mr Justice Nicklin and Senior Master Fontaine), which worked on the new Pre-Action Protocol and Practice Direction for the Media and Communications List, and which works to improve practice and procedure in claims for defamation, privacy, data protection and harassment by publication.

-Richard is hugely experienced in defamation claims.
+Richard is hugely experienced in defamation claims, for both claimants and defendants.
 Libel and slander claims in which he has acted include: